To: Minister of Public Safety and Emergency Preparedness

 Crucial protections are currently missing from PIPEDA, such as enforcement powers which would force non-compliant organizations to meet their privacy obligations.

-Additionally, the fact that political parties are exempt from privacy legislation presents a significant potential conflict of interest, particularly in cases such as the Cambridge Analytica one.
-There are already questions about the Liberals' involvement with this scandal, as the party has made direct payments to the Cambridge Analytica whistleblower, Christopher Wylie.
-This is compounded by the existing privacy exemptions for political parties, and leaves Canadians convinced the current system is not working in our best interest.
+Additionally, the fact that political parties are exempt from privacy legislation presents a significant potential conflict of interest.
+This exemption leaves many people in Canada convinced the current system is not working in our best interest.

 We need guarantees that our governments' political interests will not take precedence over our privacy and security.
-And with federal elections due in 2019, we need to safeguard our democracy and protect against undue influence stemming from online privacy violations.
+We need to safeguard our democracy and protect against undue influence stemming from online privacy violations.

 [Your Name Here]